vanya-koleva/softuni_courses/django_basics/05_forms_basics/README.md

         -   **On failure**: `form.errors` - A dictionary of errors for fields that failed validation.

 -   `form = EmployeeForm()` - Create a blank form.

+    -   Used when we need an empty form (e.g., initial GET request).

 -   `form = EmployeeForm(request.POST)` - Create a form instance and populate it with data from the request.

+    -   Used when handling form submissions (e.g., validation on POST).

+-   `form = EployeeForm(request.POST or None)` - If the user has made a POST request and there is data, then load the form with the data.
+Else, load an empty form.

+    -   If POST data exists → `EmployeeForm(request.POST)`

+    -   If no POST data → `EmployeeForm()`

 ## Form Field Arguments